bisdn/bisdn.github.io/introduction_baseboxd.md

 # Baseboxd
 ## Introduction
 Baseboxd is a controller daemon integrating whitebox switches into Linux.
-Based on OpenFlow Data Path Abstraction (OF-DPA), it translates Linux netlink into switch rules and vice versa.
+Based on [OpenFlow Data Path Abstraction (OF-DPA)][rofl], it translates Linux [netlink][libnl_docs] into switch rules and vice versa.
 Our solution can be easily managed and flawlessly integrated in any existing Linux environment.
 It can be combined with CAWR for scaling switch capacity.

 ## Architecture

-Baseboxd communicates (upwards) with the linux kernel over **netlink** and (downwards) with the switch using **OpenFlow**.
+Baseboxd communicates (upwards) with the linux kernel over [**netlink**][libnl_docs] and (downwards) with the switch using [**OpenFlow**][of].
 The Linux network stack is used to directly represent the state of the switching infrastructure.
 For each active network interface on a switch controlled by baseboxd, a single Linux tap interface exists on the basebox host operating system.

 ```text